Proposed Law on Employer Participation in Student Loan Assistance Act

 If the bill passes, experts believe that more employers would be likely to assist employees with student loans, since they would have a tax incentive to do so.

 If you have questions about your rights as an employee, an experienced Florida labor lawyer can assist you.
-Contact Scott Wagner and Associates, P.A. to discuss your options.
+Contact Scott Law Team to discuss your options.